The Murder On This Week's PLL Left Us With A LOT Of Questions

 18. Why haven't they called Lieutenant Tanner (Roma Maffia) to come and help save Ali already?

-19. Why did Spencer have to Google Detective Wilden (Bryce Johnson) to find out his eye colour?
-I would remember the eye colour of someone out to kill me for months...
+19. Why did Spencer have to Google Detective Wilden (Bryce Johnson) to find out his eye color?
+I would remember the eye color of someone out to kill me for months...

 Advertisement